azer/notebook/ideas/web-browser.md

 The **status quo** does look like a bloody market, and it is understandable why we ended at this point:

-* Maintaining different rendering engines for each new web browser caused Diseconomies of Scale.
+* Maintaining different rendering engines for each new web browser caused **Diseconomies of Scale**.
 Each engine had to meet individually the rapidly inflated specifications for a number of standards.
-* Mozilla directed its resources on perfecting their platform, not the product.
+* Mozilla directed its resources on perfecting their **platform, not the product**.
 * Product problems were delegated to extension market place, highly insecure and inefficient.
-* Google interpreted the user patterns perfectly and converted them to simple & high impact products / features immediately.
+* Google interpreted the user patterns perfectly and converted them to simple & high impact products / features on great timing.
-* Google leveraged Apple's rendering engine to build its own browser, prioritizing that its search engine would be the default interface of the internet.
+* Google leveraged Apple's rendering engine to build its own browser, prioritizing that its search engine would be **the default interface of the internet**.
 This has been a huge success for Google.

-While Google has been enjoying its huge success in such a way discouraging anybody who would attempt to compete with them, is it really strong?
+While Google has been enjoying its huge success in such a way discouraging anybody who would attempt to compete with them, is it really **that strong?**

 * No new product will beat Google by competing with it, by doing what it does in a similar way.
 * Google's fragility is at its core.